aewshopping/ssg-deploy-test/src/posts/opinion/2023-04-01-lessons-from-history.md

 Inspection date: __1 April 2023__
 Lead inspector: __Lucy Didez__

-This inspection of the school was carried out under section 3 of the Inaugural History Act 1066, and section 17 of the History Terminus Act 1945.
+This inspection was carried out under section 3 of the Inaugural History Act 1066, and section 17 of the History Terminus Act 1945.

 [[toc]]